 For many employers, workplace safety sits at the top of the priority list.
 With the upcoming legalization for recreational marijuana use, Pamela Bragg, a human resources consultant and expert on Cannabis in the workplace has crucial advice for employers:

 “For those of you operating in a safety-sensitive environment, it becomes even more significant in that those jobs need to be designated as safety-sensitive.
 Talk to your HR people, talk to your safety people because if those jobs say they are safety-sensitive in the job description, it comes with some advantages for you, the employer.
 The Government of Canada designates that employees have a duty to inform you that they are using something that may impact their safety or the safety of others.”

 Other major concerns for both employers and employees after legalization are impaired driving and the dangers of combine marijuana and alcohol, illness claims and decreased productivity.

 Impaired drug driving

 After legalization, it will still be illegal to operate a vehicle while under the influence of marijuana.
 Law enforcement officials will be authorized and equipped to use oral fluid drug screeners during roadside stops, should they see signs of impairment, including red eyes and the smell of pot.
-There are a new set of offenses for pot impaired drivers and law enforcement will have new tools to better detect impaired drivers, making it easier to enforce.
+There is a new set of offenses for pot-impaired drivers and law enforcement will have new tools to better detect impaired drivers, making it easier to enforce.
 According to the Canadian Journal of Addiction, marijuana is already the most commonly found substance in workplace drug testing.
 It is critical for employers to inform their workplace drivers of the new penalties for driving under the influence of marijuana, and the dangers of combining alcohol and marijuana while operating a vehicle and/or machinery.